Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 Don’t forget to mention how this opportunity will help you achieve your goals.
-But one thing is sure, they don’t want to hear the following answers:
+But one thing is for sure, they don’t want to hear the following answers:

 - I am not exactly sure where I will be.

-- I have not estimated yet.
+- I do not have an estimate yet.

 - I see myself on the other side of the table.

-Here are few possible right ways to answer this question.
+Here are a few possible right ways to answer this question.
 However, tailor your answer in line with the opportunity you are approaching.

 Previously when I was asked this question, I was not able to specify the details.
 I realized it was my lacuna to define the clear and practical goals.
-When digging deep, I was actually able to position my goals effectively.
+When digging deep, I was able to position my goals effectively.
 I can see a picture of me leading the different projects as Project Manager in the coming ‘X’ years.
 When I read your job description, I realized that this opportunity will not only help me in achieving my goal but also improve my leadership and management skills.
-This is because I’ve seen there are various leadership development activities you conduct along with certifications.
+I’ve seen that there are various leadership development activities you conduct along with certifications.
 Going with this, I am very comfortable and confident.

 Well, I’m excited about this opportunity, and in the coming ‘X’ years, I am able to recognize myself as a Project Manager or may exceed that if I outperform.
 I have the potential to lead the project along with the team.
 If I can deliver, I am sure you will consider me for this position and allow me to grow at a pace.

 Challenges are meant to make you stronger.
-Do you shy away from the challenges or use them as a tool to excel your skills and expertise?
+Do you shy away from challenges or use them as a tool to excel your skills and expertise?

 This question is asked to check your attitude and behavior towards your work execution.
 For example, to check: